Tulsa Race Massacre graves search: 'Major scientific breakthrough' made in DNA investigation

 "You can help our community take an important step toward the truth," Bynum said.

-Bynum announced the city has received a $1 million grant to continue efforts on victim advocacy, genealogical research, curriculum development and forensic genealogy training for stakeholders.
-He added more geophysical work is expected at Oaklawn Cemetery, as well as some other sites including the Canes east of Newblock Park near the Arkansas River.
+Bynum announced that the city has received a $1 million grant to continue efforts on victim advocacy, genealogical research, curriculum development and forensic genealogy training for stakeholders.
+He added that more geophysical work is expected at the city's Oaklawn Cemetery, as well as at some other sites, including an area referred to as the Canes east of Newblock Park near the Arkansas River.

 "This information we have received today is absolutely historical," Tulsa Race Massacre descendant Brenda Alford said Wednesday.

-"I know my grandparents could never have imagined this point in time," she said, when the community was not only talking about the Race Massacre but also committing to the search for victims.
+"I know my grandparents could never have imagined this point in time" when the community is not only talking about the massacre but also committing to the search for victims, she said.

-Danny Hellwig with Intermountain Forensics said their team, trained to be impartial, actually has an emotional investment in this investigation.
+Danny Hellwig with Intermountain Forensics said the company's team, trained to be impartial, actually has an emotional investment in this investigation.

 "We are putting our hearts and souls into it and will continue to work meticulously to leave no stone left unturned," Hellwig said Wednesday in Tulsa.

-According to Hellwig, even if the six individuals do not turn out to be victims of the 1921 Race Massacre, "it will still be impactful to the investigation" and inform next steps for the team.
+According to Hellwig, even if the six individuals do not turn out to be victims of the 1921 Race Massacre, "it will still be impactful to the investigation" and help them determine their next steps.

-The investigation turns to forensic genealogy, Hellwig said.
-Most of the names identified would have been living in those areas in the late 1800s or early 1900s.
+The investigation now turns to forensic genealogy, Hellwig said.
+Most of the names identified would have been living in the late 1800s or early 1900s in the areas identified.

 "They don't need to be living there now," said Alison Wilde with Intermountain Forensics.